jadebc/okR/README.md

 ### Getting Started

 Start by creating a [problem set](https://github.com/jadebc-berkeley/okR/blob/master/Hw0_Skeleton.R) either on an Rscript or Rmarkdown.
-It is recommended to provide a a template and starter code for the student, with sections that are intended for student work labeled `<--- YOUR CODE HERE --->`.
-At the beginning of each homework assignment, source the appropriate `Hw*.ok.R` file and appropriate libraries.
+It is recommended to provide a template and starter code for the student, with sections that are intended for student work labeled `<--- YOUR CODE HERE --->`.
+At the beginning of each homework assignment, source the appropriate `Hw*.ok.R` file and load required packages.
 In that setup chunk, initialize the autograder by calling `AutograderInit()`, which takes no arguments.

 After each problem, allow the students to check their answer with the associated problem checking function that follows the syntax `CheckProblem*()`.
-Calling this function runs the pre-written tests for that problem and outputs to the console.
+Calling this function runs the pre-written tests for that problem and sends output to the console.
 Writing these tests is described in the section below.

 At the end of the problem set, include `MyTotalScore()`, which allows the student to see their progress on the assignment so far.

 ### Writing Tests

 For each homework assignment, you will need to create tests that are run to check the correctness of each problem.
-This is done in the [hw*.ok.R](https://github.com/jadebc-berkeley/okR/blob/master/HW0.ok.R) file.
+This is done in the [HW*.ok.R](https://github.com/jadebc-berkeley/okR/blob/master/HW0.ok.R) file.

 In the `AutograderInit()` function, designate the number of problems to `length`.
 Then, for each problem, write desired tests within the `CheckProblem*()` function.
 Here, you can use the `assertthat` [package](https://github.com/hadley/assertthat) and the `checkR` [package](https://cran.r-project.org/web/packages/checkr/checkr.pdf) as needed to check HW solutions. `assertthat` is generally more useful for more specific, assertion-based checks, whereas `checkR` is generally more useful for open-ended, broader checks.
-If you'd like to output custom error messages as hints for the student, you can use a tryCatch block to return your desired error message for each type of error.
+If you'd like to output custom error messages as hints for the student, you can use a `tryCatch` block to return your desired error message for each type of error.
 These will be displayed in the console if the solution is incorrect.

 `ReturnScore()` and `MyTotalScore()` do not need to be edited.